SHAFNehal/EAGL-GS/README.md

 </ul>

 This will result in:
-`Number of Edges on the Updated DAG: 30
+<code>Number of Edges on the Updated DAG: 30

-Compression: 40.0 %`
+Compression: 40.0 %</code>

 <p align="center">
   <img src="/Images/Setup_1.png"  width="100%" height="100%">